LandonTatro/Drum_Classification/README.md

 ## Baseline Model & Results

+The data was split into training and test sets, 75% and 25% respectively...
+This resulted in 3,000 training samples and 1,000 test samples.

 As a baseline, a random forest classifier ensemble approach was taken.
 Random forest classifiers are known to be robust ensemble methods capable of making reasonably quick predictions.
 When designed correctly, random forests can mitigate issues with overfitting by tuning various hyperparameters.
 Basic experimentation was done tuning the hyperparameters, but the out-of-the-box model performed best (excluding the number of estimators, which was set to 300 trees).

 ### Results